NDF BOARD

 Teina has particular interests and experience in the areas of storytelling, digital experience design, and strategy.

-Adam Moriarty is the Head of Collection Information and Access Team at Auckland War Memorial Museum.
+Adam Moriarty is the Director of Collections and Research at the South Australian Museum.
 In the sector for 13 years, he has spent the last seven advocating for open collections and has worked to discover new and unconsidered ways to push the envelope in achieving this.

 He is known for posing challenging questions to the sector that highlights the true value of open in meeting our Missions.
 He likes to trial projects that can help institutions, big and small, make headway in this endeavour.